 It’s much more straightforward, and thank goodness for that!
 Sometimes we get so caught up in posing everyone perfectly that we forget to capture the simple moments when parents and children are naturally interacting.

 Don’t get me wrong.
-It’s okay to put them in a posed position, but let them have fun while getting situated, and capture the fun!
-You might be surprised to find that a shot like this one is a favorite over the perfectly posed shot.
+It’s okay to put family members into a posed position, but let them have fun while getting situated and capture the fun!
+A fun technique that puts people at ease and allows them to have a good time is to prompt them instead of posing them.
+You might be surprised to find that a shot like this is a favorite over the perfectly posed shot with forced smiles.